arwes/arwes/docs/CONTRIBUTING.md

 Have a question or an idea?
 Share it on [Discord](https://discord.gg/s5sbTkw)!

-Thank you for your contributions :blue_heart:
+Thank you for your contributions! :alien: :blue_heart: